MauriAntero/checkpoint-mcp-chat/README.md

 6. Click OK and Publish changes
 ```

-**⚠️ Security Note**: `run-script` executes commands at expert/root level on gateways.
+**Security Note**: `run-script` executes commands at expert/root level on gateways.
 Check Point acknowledges this limitation - there are no granular command restrictions at the API level.
 That's why this application implements its own strict validation layer.

 #### How to Enable